expertiza/reimplementation-front-end/design_document.md

 ## Date formatting

-To ensure consistency across the platform, all date values used in Tables and Forms should follow the **ISO 8601 format (`YYYY-MM-DD HH:MM:SS`)**.
+To ensure consistency across the platform, all date values displayed in Tables and Forms should be formatted as hours:minutes (HH:MM) and shown in the user’s preferred time zone and never display seconds or milliseconds for dates!